gridgain/yardstick/README.md

 * `BENCHMARK_PACKAGES` - packages where the specified benchmark is searched by reflection mechanism
 * `BENCHMARK_WRITER` - probe point writer class name
 * `HOSTS` - comma-separated list of hosts where to start servers, one server per host
-* `CONFIG` - benchmark configuration to be passed to the servers and to the benchmarks
+* `CONFIGS` - comma-separated list of benchmark run configurations which are passed to the servers and to the benchmarks

 The following properties can be defined in the benchmark configuration: